Your Lifestyle Shapes Your Mental Health

 Tea

 Tea is also another wise choice.
-The amino acid called theanine helps activate a part of the brain's circuitry tied to attention span (11).
+The amino acid theanine helps activate a part of the brain's circuitry tied to attention span (11).
 Tea also plays a big role in improving your mood and combating stress factors (12).
-There are many teas to choose from, such as Matcha green tea, or if you wish to try a nootropic blend to improve your brain performance, try Brain Tea.
+There are many teas to choose from, such as Matcha green tea.
+If you wish to try a nootropic blend to improve your brain performance, try Brain Tea.

 3. Good Quality Sleep

 There is a close relationship between sleep and mental well-being (13).
-Often having issues with mood and anxiety can impact our sleep quality, and poor sleep impacts our mental and emotional health.
+Often, having issues with mood and anxiety can impact our sleep quality, and poor sleep affects our mental and emotional health.

-We might think that sleep is a time for our minds and bodies to shut down, but in reality, our brains are working very hard during sleep.
-Sleep is a time when a lot of processing, resolving, and restoration occurs.
+We might think that sleep is a time for our minds and bodies to shut down, but our brains work very hard during sleep.
+Sleep is when a lot of processing, resolving, and restoration occurs.

-One vital role of sleep is to process our memories and the information we have taken throughout the day (14).
-Our brains sort this info and transfer short-term memories into long-term memories.
+One vital role of sleep is processing memories and information acquired throughout the day (14).
+Our brains sort this information and transfer short-term memories into long-term memories.

 Sleep also helps our bodies rejuvenate, repair tissue, grow muscle, and balance hormones (15)